tbishaw-stat6250/course-questions-wiki/week-03/README.md

 - *Question* (aacharya4−stat6250): What is the way to terminate a DATA step in a SAS program?
 - *Answer* (aacharya4−stat6250): A DATA step in a SAS program can be terminated by using a RUN statement or by beginning another DATA step or a PROC step.
 - Question(tchan49-stat6250): How can you correct the misspelling key work on a SAS statement?
 Do you need to re-type the entire statement?
-- Question (ttruong59-stat6250): Does SAS point out any misspelling error?

 [Course Textbook Chapter 3, Problem 10]